-- Create or save (10) full time jobs for U.S. workers in the United States for at least two (2) years
+- Create or save ten (10) full time jobs for U.S. workers in the United States for at least two (2) years.

-- Establish a lawful business entity under the laws of the state jurisdiction to where the physical entity is located in the U.S and prove that he or she is actively partaking in the business.
+- Establish a lawful business entity in the U.S and prove that they are actively partaking in the business.

 What are the benefits of an EB-5 Visa?

-- Fastest way to obtain Green Card without marrying a citizen
+- Fastest way to obtain a Green Card without marrying a citizen

-- the geographic region in the U.S. where the region center will focus and must explain how it will advance the economic growth in that region
+- The geographic region in the U.S. where the Regional Center will focus

-- how jobs will be created directly or indirectly through capital investments made in the regional center
+- How jobs will be created directly or indirectly

-- the amount and source of capital being invested towards the regional center and promotional efforts planned for the business project
+- The amount and source of capital being invested

 What documents are necessary in order to apply for an EB-5 Visa?